NBKRedSpy/Quasimorph-Map-Markers/README.md

 To use: Open the mini map and right click a location.
 Right click again to toggle the location off.
 Press the delete key to clear all markers for the current floor.

+Hovering over a marker will show all the items at that location. \*

 The settings can be configured.

+\* This could be exploited to show anything on the map, but I leave that to the user's personal preferences on such matters :)

 # Configuration